Vince McMahon planned for the dream match between Hulk Hogan and Steve Austin, yet it never came to fruition. Here’s why.

 "Was there some legitimate heat [between Austin and I]?
 There was.

-When me and Scott Hall and big Kev’ [Nash] came into the WWE with the nWo, we had such an edge, and we were getting cheered.
-I guess the babyfaces [Austin and The Rock] weren’t used to it.
-[They] were complaining, ‘Those guys are turning us upside down, and we’re getting booed instead of cheered…’ So there was some legitimate heat there, you know, on a business level.
+When me and Scott Hall and big Kevโ [Nash] came into the WWE with the nWo, we had such an edge, and we were getting cheered.
+I guess the babyfaces [Austin and The Rock] werenโt used to it.

-I never got to work with him, but Stone Cold always said, ‘If there’s money to be made – let’s make it.’
+I never got to work with him, but Stone Cold always said, โIf thereโs money to be made – letโs make it.โ

 I steal that quote all the time because I loved hearing him say that.
-I don’t think there was that much heat at that time, but there was some heat during [Bret Hart’s] Hall of Fame [induction].
+I donโt think there was that much heat at that time, but there was some heat during [Bret Hartโs] Hall of Fame [induction].
 There was a situation backstage that kind of got us a little heated up.

 Bret had been a really good friend of mine.
 We started in the business together – actually lived in the same apartment complex down in Atlanta.
-We’d been friends through our whole wrestling career.
+Weโd been friends through our whole wrestling career.

-When I used to do my interviews for like, 7 or 8 hours with Mean Gene, I’d sweat through the title belt – Vince would have to get me a new belt every month because the leather would rot, I’d sweat so much.
+When I used to do my interviews for like, 7 or 8 hours with Mean Gene, Iโd sweat through the title belt – Vince would have to get me a new belt every month because the leather would rot, Iโd sweat so much.

 Often, Owen would come in and listen to my interviews, and Bret came in a couple of times.
 We were really close friends.

-I remember I was cutting an interview, and I said, ‘I’m the greatest there was, is, or ever will be…’
+I remember I was cutting an interview, and I said, โIโm the greatest there was, is, or ever will be…โ

-The first time I said it, I thought, ‘That’s a cool line…’
+The first time I said it, I thought, โThatโs a cool line…โ

 Bret started using it.

-And then all of a sudden, there was a situation where I was getting ready to leave [the WWF], and Vince and I were disagreeing about all kinds of stuff (usually money; you know, if we didn’t talk about money, we were fine) so I said I’m done with this, that and the other.
+And then all of a sudden, there was a situation where I was getting ready to leave [the WWF], and Vince and I were disagreeing about all kinds of stuff (usually money; you know, if we didnโt talk about money, we were fine) so I said Iโm done with this, that and the other.

-I had some problems with putting the belt on the right person because if you put the belt on the wrong person when you come back, it’s hard to get the business going again.
+I had some problems with putting the belt on the right person because if you put the belt on the wrong person when you come back, itโs hard to get the business going again.

-I made a deal to drop the belt to Yokozuna – you know, do whatever I did at Caesars Palace [WrestleMania 9], steal the belt from Yoko’ and then at the next pay-per-view drop it on the way out.
+I made a deal to drop the belt to Yokozuna – you know, do whatever I did at Caesars Palace [WrestleMania 9], steal the belt from Yokoโ and then at the next pay-per-view drop it on the way out.

 And I guess Vince had told Bret that HE was getting the belt.

 So Bret came to me, and he was all upset about it.
-I said, ‘No, it’s not that I don’t want to drop the belt to you – it’s [just because it’s] not the deal that I made.’
+I said, โNo, itโs not that I donโt want to drop the belt to you – itโs [just because itโs] not the deal that I made.โ

-We went to Vince’s office, and we sat there, and Vince was really nice to all of us, and he told Bret, ‘[That you were getting the belt] is what you THOUGHT you heard.’
+We went to Vinceโs office, and we sat there, and Vince was really nice to all of us, and he told Bret, โ[That you were getting the belt] is what you THOUGHT you heard.โ

-If Vince had told me to drop the belt to Bret, I would have done it, but since he asked me, I said: ‘I need to drop to Yokozuna; he’s red hot right now.
-He can carry it.’
+If Vince had told me to drop the belt to Bret, I would have done it, but since he asked me, I said: โI need to drop to Yokozuna; heโs red hot right now.
+He can carry it.โ

 So that was pretty much it.
-I don’t know what was really said to Bret, or maybe that’s what Bret thought he heard, but that’s where the heat started.
+I donโt know what was really said to Bret, or maybe thatโs what Bret thought he heard, but thatโs where the heat started.

-[Although] I may have said something really stupid behind closed doors about Bret like, ‘You know what, he’s not that ‘main event guy’ yet…’ Because, you know, my perception of him was tag-team, intercontinental level – he hadn’t got to that [top tier level] at that time."
+[Although] I may have said something really stupid behind closed doors about Bret like, โYou know what, heโs not that โmain event guyโ yet…โ Because, you know, my perception of him was tag-team, intercontinental level – he hadnโt got to that [top tier level] at that time."

 HOGAN (continued):

-"When we put the belt on the Ultimate Warrior, we had such a roll going, and it didn’t work.
+"When we put the belt on the Ultimate Warrior, we had such a roll going, and it didnโt work.
 There was no Rock, no Stone Cold [type situation] where we had an A and B team [for house shows].
-I was on the ‘A’ team with many guys, and the venues did great – and the ‘B’ team was the Ultimate Warrior.
-When the guys would get their booking sheets, they would always see which team they were on.
-Everyone wanted to be on the ‘A’ team because they would make more money.

 So at the end of the day, I may have said something like that, which got relayed back to [Bret] – and I actually think it did.
-It was no disrespect [intended], but that’s how I saw it – that if we had to put the belt on someone, we had to get him ready for that ‘A’ run, and I thought he needed a little more time.
+It was no disrespect [intended], but thatโs how I saw it – that if we had to put the belt on someone, we had to get him ready for that โAโ run, and I thought he needed a little more time.

-[Years later] Bret was mad at Ric Flair and me and many other people because we told the truth on the [never released] ‘Screwed’ DVD about him.
-My view on the 1997 Survivor Series – that match where Bret screwed Bret in Montreal – is that Vince needed to get the belt off him because he wasn’t drawing any money, and Bret acted totally unprofessionally.
-So I gave that opinion on the DVD.
-I said when Vince McMahon asked him to lose the belt that he should have lost it.
+[Years later] Bret was mad at Ric Flair and me and many other people because we told the truth on the [never released] โScrewedโ DVD about him.
+My view on the 1997 Survivor Series – that match where Bret screwed Bret in Montreal – is that Vince needed to get the belt off him because he wasnโt drawing any money, and Bret acted totally unprofessionally.

-Because wrestling is not real, it’s entertainment.
+Because wrestling is not real, itโs entertainment.

-Bret says the business is a work, but he really thinks it’s a shoot.
-He really believes he’s the greatest wrestler ever.
-Of course, he’s not – Kurt Angle or a lot of guys could beat him if it were a real wrestling match.
+Bret says the business is a work, but he really thinks itโs a shoot.
+He really believes heโs the greatest wrestler ever.
+Of course, heโs not – Kurt Angle or a lot of guys could beat him if it were a real wrestling match.

-Bret had talked all kinds of crap about me [in response], and then I walk into the Hall of Fame, and there he is.
+Bret had talked all kinds of crap about me [in response], and then I walk into the WWE Hall of Fame, and there he is.

-I walked up to him and said, ‘Hey brother, how you doing?
-It’s good to see you…’ And I stuck my hand out.
-He just looked at my hand; he wouldn’t shake it.
+I walked up to him and said, โHey brother, how you doing?
+It’s good to see you…โ And I stuck my hand out.
+He just looked at my hand; he wouldnโt shake it.

-Out of nowhere, Stone Cold Steve Austin came and grabbed him by the front of the shoulders and said, ‘Let’s get out of here, Bret,’ and walked him away.
+Out of nowhere, Stone Cold Steve Austin came and grabbed him by the front of the shoulders and said, โLetโs get out of here, Bret,โ and walked him away.

-And I went, ‘Hmm…that was really weird.’
+And I went, โHmm…that was really weird.โ

 So there was really heat there.
-Whether he was getting Bret away from me – because it was a smart thing to do; or whether he was getting Bret away from me because he’s Bret’s friend, or to stick it in my face, I don’t know.
-I would rather have kept my hand out and said, ‘What’s your F’n problem?’ – but Stone Cold pushed him away and put him in a back room, and they stayed together.
+Whether he was getting Bret away from me – because it was a smart thing to do; or whether he was getting Bret away from me because heโs Bretโs friend, or to stick it in my face, I donโt know.
+I would rather have kept my hand out and said, โWhatโs your Fโn problem?โ – but Stone Cold pushed him away and put him in a back room, and they stayed together.

 So when we got on stage…"